 - one of the selected projects will benefit from the film composers represented by Oticons and the original score that they will create.
 The production of the original score will include all relevant services, such as spotting sessions / composition / orchestration / mock-ups / final production, of a total value of € 12,000;

-- € 5,000 offered by Organisation Internationale de la Francophonie (OIF)/ACP/EU as a refund for post-production services – delivered by societies based in one of the EU or OACPS countries (except South Africa) – of a feature-length film realised by a director from one of the ACP countries and produced or co-produced by a society based in one of the ACP countries;
+- € 5.,000 offered by Organisation Internationale de la Francophonie (OIF) as a refund for post-production services – delivered by societies based in one of the EU or OACPS countries (except South Africa) – of a feature-length film realised by a director from one of the ACP countries and produced or co-produced by a society based in one of the ACP countries;

-For the second year in a row, the FCV workshop will benefit of the additional support of the Red Sea International Film Festival within our supporters.
+For the second year in a row, the FCV program will benefit of the additional support of the Red Sea International Film Festival.